richeyphu/express-comcraft/README.md

 # express-final-project

-The Final Project of Build RESTful API with MongoDb, Node.js and Express Course
+The final project of `Build RESTful API with MongoDB, Node.js and Express` course.